Guide to Starting an Academic Program in Communication Sciences and Disorders (CSD)

 - Level 3-Program Improvement/Maintenance (Annual Progress Reports)

-For more details about these processes, consult the Candidacy Manual and/or the CAA and accreditation staff at email@example.com.
+For more details about these processes, consult Chapter XVI Procedures for Achievement and Maintenance of Candidacy Status in the Accreditation Handbook and/or the CAA and accreditation staff at firstname.lastname@example.org.

 CAA's decision to award candidacy status is based on the program's submission of a comprehensive development plan (which is presented in the form of the candidacy application) and the program's and institution's demonstrated commitment and ability to implement the program fully.
 The application must describe for each accreditation standard the program's